 Simply by changing the basic nature of “Seeds”, Generations-old Crops and Genetic Diversity has been disturbed.

-Before half-a-century, our Villages were Treasures of Native seeds, which slowly got faded and forgotten through modern agriculture practices.
+Before half a century, our Villages were Treasures of Native seeds, which slowly got faded and were forgotten through modern agriculture practices.
 Such common villagers of India are no longer the keepers of their inherently passed seeds.
-As more and more farmers start to depend on others for their seeds, slowly the Country’s Self-Sustenance will be shattered.
+As more and more farmers start to depend on others for their seeds, slowly the Country’s self-sustenance will be shattered.

 We face a severe loss in our native species of plants, and we are in immediate need to save and grow our Native seeds.